 As an Episcopal school, our worship generally follows the patterns of worship of services in the Book of Common Prayer, the prayer book of the Episcopal Church.
 In chapel, we sing, pray, read lessons from the Bible and other sacred texts, and hear a reflection from our Chaplain or a guest speaker.
 School chapels seek to honor the religious diversity of the WES community, and throughout the year, the holy days of other faiths and traditions are recognized and celebrated during chapel services.

 WES is committed to educating our students about religion as an integral part of human life.
-Religion is taught once each week in all grades.
 In addition to the topics and themes described below, WES uses a Virtues Program originally designed in 2002 by the Council for Spiritual and Ethical Education (CSEE) and continuously updated for to lay the foundation for Kind, Confident, and Prepared global citizens.
 The Virtue Program is a comprehensive two-year sequence for teaching one virtue per month–18 virtues in all–over a two-year period, engaging the members of the entire WES community in a unified focus on a featured virtue.
 These virtues are taught through age-appropriate materials, activities, videos, and tools for parents.

 An introductory course in world religions is taught in Grade 6 and is closely tied to the sixth-grade Ancient Civilizations course.